Postal Service Reports Increase In Dog Attacks On Letter Carriers

 The United States Postal Service has released its annual count of postal employees attacked by dogs — and the numbers aren't good for letter carriers.
 USPS says there were 6,755 such attacks in 2016, more than 200 higher than the previous year.

 Los Angeles topped the list, with 80 attacks last year.
-Houston, Cleveland, San Diego and Louisville rounded out the top five.
+Houston, Cleveland, San Diego and Louisville, Ky., rounded out the top five.

 "Even good dogs have bad days," says Postal Service Safety Director Linda DeCarlo in a statement.